RidamGarg/ivykids_assignment/README.md

 ### Steps to run the project

-1. Open the app using below link
+1. Open the app using below link(use chrome for best user experience)

 ```sh
 https://mini-twitter-24sn.onrender.com/